-Jonny Nexus is an English writer who lives in Brighton with his wife, their dog, and an array of chew toys that the dog invariably leaves on the top-most step but one.
+Jonny Nexus is an English writer and accidental Monopoly expert on the radio who lives near Manchester with his wife, their daughter, their dog, and an array of chew toys that the dog invariably leaves on the top-most step but one.

 * * * * *

 My name’s Jonny Nexus, and this is my website.
-This is the point at which convention decrees that I declare that I’m a writer who lives in Brighton with my wife and our dog, except that to do so would be inaccurate: I’m actually a computer programmer who does some writing on the side.
-I do however live in Brighton with my wife, and we do have a dog.
-(It’s not the sort of thing you lie about, unless it turns out that you actually live in Hove).
+This is the point at which convention compels me to declare that I’m a writer who lives near Manchester with my wife, our daughter and our dog, except that to do so would be inaccurate: I’m actually a business analysis (a.k.a. a computer programmer who’s gone to the dark side) who does some writing on the side.
+But my wife and I do have a daughter and a dog and we do live somewhere a bit near Manchester.